Berkshire Taconic strives to achieve excellence in its investments by researching and employing top specialists in each asset class.

 Och-Ziff’s $47 billion in assets under management are managed across a variety of alternative investments including long/short equities, convertible arbitrage, global merger arbitrage, event-driven equity restructurings, distressed credits, private equity, and real estate.
 Och-Ziff Real Estate Fund III is a private equity real estate fund pursuing a diverse mix of opportunistic strategies, including both traditional and non-traditional real estate sub-sectors.
 Och-Ziff leverages its network and sourcing capabilities in an effort to find investments that have attractive absolute return characteristics across real estate cycles, add value after acquisition through management of assets, and maximize value through accretive exits.
 Och-Ziff is majority owned by employees.
 The Foundation committed $3 million to Och-Ziff Real Estate Fund III in 2013.

 Parnassus' founder Jerome Dodson was among the pioneers in establishing an investment firm focused on identifying companies with positive performance on environmental, sustainable and corporate governance (ESG) criteria.
 Their investment philosophy is centered upon capital preservation, focusing on downside protection with upside participation.
 Parnassus’ Core Equity strategy utilizes a bottom-up approach to identify large- and mid-cap companies with clear and sustainable competitive advantages, run by quality management teams with appropriate incentives that are undervalued as a result of short-term concerns.
 ESG factors evaluated include corporate governance and business ethics, employee benefits and corporate culture, stakeholder relations, customers and supply chain, and environmental impact.
-The Fund will not invest in companies that derive significant revenues from the manufacture of alcohol or tobacco products or from direct involvement with gambling, weapons, nuclear power, or the government of Sudan.
-The Foundation invested with Parnassus in 2016 for both its Primary Managed Pool and its Socially Responsible Investment Pool.
+The fund will not invest in companies that derive significant revenues from the manufacture of alcohol or tobacco products or from direct involvement with gambling, weapons, nuclear power, or the government of Sudan.
+The foundation invested with Parnassus in 2016.

 Prince Street is an investment management firm founded in 2001 to focus on global emerging and frontier market investments.
 Prince Street manages Long-Short, Absolute Return, Flexible Balanced and Long Only Strategies.
 Investment ideas are typically internally-generated by the investment team through a continuous cycle of research, in-country visits and company management dialogue.
 Prince Street looks for companies with a competitive advantage to their domestic and global peers.
 Investment ideas are screened for liquidity, valuation and corporate governance progress before being included in the portfolios.
 The Firm is majority owned by its employees.
 The Foundation invested in Prince Street’s long/short EM fund in 2010 and in the long-oriented Opportunities strategy in 2011.